Mission Statement

 Manufacturing is the leading edge of America’s economic strength in communities around the nation – producing good-paying jobs and economic development at a higher rate than any other sector.
 Building a better, cleaner, fairer, more secure, inclusive, innovative, and sustainable manufacturing sector is critical to American progress.

-In 2018, many IMCP communities and their allies believed that enhancing this collaborative from “a government program” into one that has organizational support from aligned non-profit organizations with missions aligned with the communities’ efforts would add value to all.
+In 2018, many Investing in Manufacturing Community Partnership (IMCP) communities and their allies believed that morphing this collaborative from “a government program” into one that has organizational support from aligned organizations with common bottom up regional goals would add value to all.
 From this, in 2018 the IMCP communities created the American Manufacturing Community Collaborative (AMCC).
-Most of the existing IMCP communities joined AMCC, hoping to enjoy the benefits of more organizational support in partnership with other non-profit institutions with similar interests, organizations that can both support and derive value from the work that existing AMCC members produce in as open and transparent a manner as possible.
+Most of the existing IMCP communities joined AMCC as volunteers, hoping to enjoy the benefits of more voluntary organizational support in partnership with other non-profit institutions with similar interests, organizations that can both support and derive value from the work that existing AMCC members produce in as open and transparent a manner as possible.

-At the same time, since the 2018 National Defense Authorization Act created a new “designated community” program modeled after IMCP, the stage is set for a new group of designated communities to join AMCC.
-Focused on designated manufacturing communities that support the defense industrial base, this new Defense Manufacturing Community (DMC) Support Program can learn many lessons from the IMCP communities already in existence.
-In fact, many IMCP communities have manufacturing themes important to or at least related to the defense industrial base.
+At the same time, since the 2018 National Defense Authorization Act created a new “designated community” program modeling IMCP, the stage was set for a new group of federally designated manufacturing communities to join AMCC.
 Many of the original IMCP communities were part of the 40 regions across the country that applied for the DoD designation in 2020.
+Focused on manufacturing communities that support the defense industrial base, the Defense Manufacturing Community Support Program (DMCSP) is adding and receiving important value from the original IMCP communities and new regional cohorts participating in AMCC.

-For those IMCP communities that do not become newly designated communities in this or any subsequent year, either in the DMCSP or in any new proposed designation programs like that in the Endless Frontier Act, being an AMCC member enables manufacturing communities to continue to share best practices with existing communities as always yet with more organizational support as part of the AMCC.
+For those communities that do not become newly designated communities in this or any subsequent year, either in the DMCSP or in any manufacturing related federal designation program at the Departments of Commerce, Energy, Defense, Labor or the National Science Foundation, participating in AMCC’s free and open source activities enables manufacturing community stakeholders an efficient place to share best practices with the help of AMCC’s organizational support.